 Your great-aunt may absolutely love shopping for hand soap at a local shop, and she isn’t shy about sharing her admiration of the local business to her entire Facebook friends list!
 Local businesses must be sure that they not only acknowledge social media activity but utilize online conversation to frame their brand positively.

-Website Services: Will customers convert into sales?
+Website services: Will customers convert into sales?customer journey website services

-If a customer has made it to the point of a potential sale in the customer journey then it is time to close the deal.
+If a customer has made it to the point of a potential sale in the consumer journey then it is time to close the deal.
 Having a website provides a means of purchasing for businesses with online stores, offering a seamless transaction.
 A web presence can also direct potential customers to purchase in store.

-CRM/Loyalty: Will they remain loyal?
+CRM/loyalty: Will they remain loyal?customer journey loyalty

 Loyal customers are the customers who spend the most and visit the most frequently to a local business.
 The ability to retain customer support is something that every local business should work towards.